 Dark Ride Future

 The future of dark rides includes trackless ride vehicles being implemented in the parks.
-Upcoming rides like Remy’s Ratatouille Adventure in EPCOT and current rides like Rise of the Resistance and Mickey and Minnie’s Runaway Railway in Hollywood Studios could usher in the newest generation of dark rides at Disney World.
-Trackless rides provide even more opportunity for Imagineers to tell stories in unique ways.
-We’re already starting to see the next ‘generation’ of dark rides push the boundaries of what’s possible.
+Rides like Remy’s Ratatouille Adventure in EPCOT and Rise of the Resistance and Mickey and Minnie’s Runaway Railway in Hollywood Studios could usher in the newest generation of dark rides at Disney World.
+Trackless rides provide even more opportunities for Imagineers to tell stories in unique ways, and we’re already seeing the new “generation” of dark rides push the boundaries of what’s possible.

 Join the AllEars.net Newsletter to stay on top of ALL the breaking Disney News!
 You'll also get access to AllEars tips, reviews, trivia, and MORE!
 Click here to Subscribe!

 Check out more from Disney history here!

 Do you prefer traditional dark rides or high-thrill roller coasters?
 Let us know in the comments!